House Parent Job Description

 START DATE: June 2018

-- Responsible for creating a warm, welcoming learning environment
+- Create a warm, welcoming learning environment.

-- Ensure individual service plan goals, objectives and strategies are implemented on a daily basis
+- Ensure individual service plan goals, objectives, and strategies are implemented on a daily basis.

 - Operate home within the budget.